 The following criminal appeals process overview covers the basics of how courts decide whether to grant an appeal and how the appellate procedure works in a criminal case.

 Criminal Appeals: How and When?

-At both the state and federal court levels, there are many options for obtaining relief after a criminal conviction or sentence.
-It's important to note that, although it may take a number of months for a criminal appeal to be heard and decided, most states require an appellant to notify the courts and the government of the intent to appeal very soon after a conviction or sentence.
+At the state and federal court levels, there are options for obtaining relief after a criminal conviction or sentence.
+States require an appellant to notify the courts and the government of the intent to appeal soon after a conviction or sentence.
 It can take several months for the appellate court to hear and decide whether to grant the appeal.

 State Criminal Appeals: Examples

-- File your brief (followed by respondent's brief); and then
+- File your appellate brief (followed by the respondent's brief)

-- Justices set case for submission, discuss the case, and issue a ruling.
+- Justices set the case for submission, discuss the case, and issue a ruling.

 Get Professional Legal Help With the Criminal Appeals Process

-While you have the right to appeal your case, there are important requirements and deadlines that must be met or else your appeal may be considered waived.
-A legal professional will be able to lay out your options and make sure you hit certain filing deadlines.
-Contact a qualified criminal defense lawyer today to explore your options.
+While you have the right to appeal your case, there are important requirements and deadlines to meet if you do not want your appeal waived.
+A lawyer can answer frequently asked questions (FAQs) about the appellate process and the likelihood of success for your appeal.
+Contact a qualified criminal defense lawyer to explore your options.